csvpath/csvpath/docs/printing.md

 Other differences include:
 - Print references require an escape for any period directly following a reference.
 The escape is to double dot: `..`
-- Print references to stack variables can take a number to indicate the index in the stack or ".length" to get the size of the stack
+- Print references to stack variables can take a number to indicate the index in the stack or `.length` to get the size of the stack
 - Print references give access to individual header values within the currently running csvpath.
 Match component references allow look-ups into past runs, including the results of specific paths within a named-paths set.

 ## Printers